JoyeBright/mystery-secrets/README.md

 # Mystery Secrets

 A simple Flask web service that reveals top secrets one by one via an API endpoint.
+This project is designed for the Model Deployment and Reproducibility course in the DSS program.

 ## Features

-- Serves secrets at `/secret` endpoint.
+- Serves secrets at the `/secret` endpoint.
-- Returns a new secret each time until all are revealed.
+- Returns a new secret with each request until all are revealed.
+- Easy to deploy and integrate into model deployment workflows.

 ## Setup